ISG-Siegen/assembled/README.md

   fix such a case, we store these bad predictors in the Metatask object to be manually validated later on.
 Moreover, these predictors can be filtered from the Metatask if one wants to (we do this for every example or experiment).

+## A Comment on Validation Data

+By default and by design, Metatask created only from OpenML data do not have inner fold validation data.
+To train an ensemble techniques on metataks created only from OpenML data, we split a fold's predictions on the fold's test data of into ensemble_train and ensemble_test data.
+With ensemble_train being used to build/train the ensemble and ensemble_test being used to evaluate the ensemble.

+Alternatively, if a metatask and the base models stored in the metatask were initialized / created with validation data, we can also use the validation data to train the ensemble technique and then test it on all test data/predictions of a fold.

 ## Default Example Benchmark Settings

 ### OpenMLAssembler Settings